secretstartups/handbook/sites/handbook/source/handbook/legal/vendor-contract-filing-process/index.html.md

 If your document is an Order Form, Addendum, or other sub-document that is connected to a Master Agreement, you will need to attach the document to the Master Agreement, as detailed below:

 1. Go to the folder where your Order Form and Master Agreement are filed.
-(Ensure that your Order Form and Master agreement are filed in the same folder, as attaching may not work across different folders.)
-2. Select the new document by clicking the checkbox on the left end of the contract information line.
-This will make the options along the top of the file list blue and clickable.
+2. Select the new contract by clicking the checkbox on the left end of the contract information line.
+This will bring up a drop-down menu at the top of the folder window.
-3. Click `Attach`
+3. In the drop-down menu, click `Attach`
-4. Hover over the Master Agreement and click the paperclip that has appeared next to the edit pencil.
+4. Hover over the Master Agreement and click the paperclip that has appeared next to the file name.

 ### Linking to the Document